Table of contents

 Site language version

-To properly set the language version of your site for SEO, use hreflang tags for each language version, informing search engines of available languages and regions, and optimize content for keywords for each language.
+To properly set the language version of your site for SEO, use hreflang tags for each language version, inform search engines of available languages and regions, and optimize content for keywords for each language.
 It’s important to keep URLs consistent for different language versions, avoid auto-redirects based on the user’s location, and offer language selection.
 In addition, each language version should have proper internal linking and customized metadata, such as titles and meta descriptions.
-This approach will allow search engines to better understand the site’s multilingual structure and provide a relevant experience for users searching for content in their language.
+This approach will allow search engines to understand the site’s multilingual structure better and provide a relevant experience for users searching for content in their language.

 Internal and external linking